transportation

 A Stable Outlook in a Changing World

-The BLS projects +4% job growth through 2034 for dredge operators.
-[Fact] That positive number reflects real demand drivers: aging port infrastructure, climate-related coastal erosion, and increasing global shipping volumes all require more dredging, not less.
-The median annual wage is $48,560.
-[Fact]
+For dredge operators specifically, our occupation model projects roughly +4% job growth through 2034 — modestly above the broader material-moving group's +1% (BLS, 2024).
+[Estimate] That positive number reflects real demand drivers: aging port infrastructure, climate-related coastal erosion, and increasing global shipping volumes all require more dredging, not less.
+The median annual wage is approximately $48,560.
+[Estimate]

 Compare this to other equipment operator roles.
 Crane operators face higher exposure because lifting operations follow more standardized patterns.
 Forklift operators in warehouses are seeing rapid automation because indoor environments are more predictable.
 Dredge operators benefit from working in one of the most variable, unpredictable environments in the construction and transportation sectors — open water.